prince-chrismc/Distributed-Systems/Assignments/README.md

-## Assignments
+# Assignments
 This directory contains all the assignments for the class along with a project [`RecordsManagment`](https://github.com/prince-chrismc/Distributed-Systems/tree/master/Assignments/Records-Managment) contains all the core implmentation that is not specific to the framework required for any given assignment.
+The goal is to abstract the bulk of the work such that it can be re-used throught the various assignments and into the project.

 **Number** | **Name** | **Status**
 :---: | :--- | ---